yshmarov/lottery-zero/README.md

 # RandomRoulette - Ruby on Rails 6 lottery application.
 Buy lottery tickets and win credits!

 Functions
-* user authentication with Twitter
+* user authentication with Github, Google
 * buy in-game credits with Stripe
 * buy tickets in a Roulette
 * when a Roulette gets filled, *weighted random winner* gets whole prize